nartex/ti.barcode/android/documentation/index.md

 ### displayedMessage[string]
 Controls the message that is displayed to the end user when they are capturing a barcode.

-### useFrontCamera[boolean, defaults to false]
+### useFrontCamera[boolean, defaults to false, iOS only]
 Controls whether or not the front camera on the device will be used to capture barcodes.
-On Android, this requires API level 9 (Android OS 2.3) or higher.
-If no front camera is available, this will gracefully fall back to utilize whatever camera is available.

-### useLED[boolean, defaults to false]
+### useLED[boolean, defaults to false, iOS only]
 Whether or not to use the LED when scanning barcodes (also known as the flashlight, torch, or some derivation thereof).

 ## Barcode Result Type Constants